bullhorn/novo-elements/src/elements/loading/README.md

 - `'theme' : String`
     * Defines the color theme of the loading animation
     * Available values: *all analytics colors*
+- `'baseHref' : String`
+    * Defines the base url for the spinner element location
+    * Used to ensure the SVG filter is applied to the animation
 - `'inverse' : String`
     * Defines if the animation will be used on a colored background